 Ultimately, the video leaves our audience with one thought – the one that inspired AMI to adapt their own website for those who are blind and partially sighted - why not make the internet itself more accessible?

 This professional campaign titled 'K9 - Online' was published in Canada in November, 2016.
 It was created for the brand: AMI, by ad agency: TBWA.
 This Digital medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted about 6 years ago.
+It was submitted over 6 years ago.

 Advertising Agency: JP/TBWA, Toronto, Canada